DataSamples/Getting_and_Cleaning_Data/ReadMe.md

 output: html_document
 ---

 This is a ReadMe file for the Coursera Getting and Cleaning Data course project.
+The purpose of the project was to test skills at cleaning a large messy data set, producing a tidy set.
+The data for this project relate to human activity recognition data collected using Samsung Galaxy SII phones.

 The data for the project was downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip, which contains data read from subjects' activities while using the Samsung Galaxy SII.
 More information about the data itself can be found at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
 Only the average values of the variables reporting mean and standard deviation of a given measurement for the training and test set data were used for this project.